 Sec.
 135. Notwithstanding the amendatory provisions of this act, the division of child and family services of the department of human resources shall, except as otherwise provided in NRS 432B.325, provide child welfare services in a county whose population is 100,000 or more as necessary until the division and the board of county commissioners of the county agree that an agency in the county is fully capable of providing child welfare services.
-Any dispute regarding the capability of the agency to provide child welfare services must be determined by the legislative committee on children, youth and families established pursuant to section 37 of this act.
+Any dispute regarding the capability of the agency to provide child welfare services must be determined by the governor.